Denhonator/KHPCSpeedrunTools/RANDO.md

 - For Open KH Mod Manager:
 	- `<unzipped folder location>/openkh/mod/kh1/scripts/io_packages/Rando`

-This file control various things outlined in detail inside the file itself to configure how your randomizer experience goes, change it as you see fit or leave it at default the choices are yours.
+This file controls various things outlined in detail inside the `settings.lua` file itself to configure how your randomizer experience goes, change it as you see fit or leave it at default, the choices are yours.